top of page

 The Process

-We will then focus on any outcomes or goals you may have.
+• We then identify any goals or outcomes you may have.

-You will have a greater understanding and appreciation for yourself.
+• You gain deeper understanding and appreciation of yourself.

-Session 2) We explore the modality of Gestalt techniques (45 minutes) and MBCT (Mindfulness Based CBT) (45 minutes).
+Exploration of Gestalt techniques (45 minutes) and MBCT (Mindfulness-Based Cognitive Therapy) (45 minutes).

-You feel empowered, insightful, aligned and ready to embark on your individual path of mental health and wellness.
+You fulfill your sessions feeling informed, empowered, aligned, and ready to embark on your own path of mental health and wellbeing.

 Further reading and Psycho-education -